t4d-gmbh/voter-turnout-in-switzerland/README.md

 We retrived  the data from following data sources:

 1. The voter turnouts for the Federal elections 2023 (opendata.swiss)<sup>[X]</sup>
+2. The voter turnouts for the Federal elections 2019 (opendata.swiss)<sup>[X]</sup>
-2. The characteristics of the municipalities (bfs.admin.ch)<sup>[X]</sup>
+3. Portraits of the communes (bfs.admin.ch)<sup>[X]</sup>
+4. Statistiques des élections cantonales du 18 avril 2021 (ne.ch)[X]

-To ensure the traceability of the analysis, all data can be found in the *data/original* directory of this repository:
+To ensure the traceability of the analysis, all data files were stores in the *data/original* directory of this repository.

-1. data/original/sd-t-17.02-NRW2023-wahlbeteiligung-appendix.csv
-2. data/original/je-d-21.03.01-gemeindeportraits.xlsx

 ## Data preprocessing

 You find the preprocessed data files in the direcory *data/preprocessed* These files (CSV) are used for analysis.

-### Data cleaning

-The first file from openswiss.data also contains the aggregated voter turnout for the cantons and the Confederation.
-These entries have been deleted and we only use the voter turnouts of the municipalities.
-Otherwise, it is a valid CSV file that can be imported.
-The formatting of the second file (xlsx format) has been manually adjusted and exported to CSV.
-Unknown values that were marked with "X" or "*" in the original file have been replaced with empty values so that they are interpreted as *NaN* values in Python, which is easier to work with in Python.
+We performed the following tasks:

-The second file contained several variables describing the voting behavior with regard to individual political parties.
-However, these values were not available for numerous municipalities.
+- Delete data entries which were not needed for the analysis.
+The file with the portraits of the communes contained several variables describing the voting behavior with regard to specific political parties.
+However, these values were not available for numerous communes.
 To simplify the analysis, we deleted these variables and focussed on the more than 30 remaining variables.

-### Merging files
+- Replace "X" and "*" characters which indicated missing values with empty values.
+This leads to *NaN* values in Python which are easier to work with.

-The only information we can use to merge the two datasets are the names of the municipalities.
-As the FSO uses different spellings for some municipalities (e.g. *Zurzach* and *Bad Zurzach*), we have harmonized the names of approximately 30 municipalities.
-We have also translated the German-language variable names into English.
-The translations are based on the English terms provided by the FSO in the file (*data/original/ts-x-21.03.01-APPENDIX.ods*).
-Finally the files were merged:
+- Harmonize the names of communes since the FSO used different spellings for some communes.
+- Translated the German-language variable names into English.
+The translations are based on the English terms provided by the FSO.
+- Save all standardized values in a separate dataframe so that variables that are on different scales can be compared with each other.
+Further information you find in the article *Common pitfalls in the interpretation of coefficients of linear models* on scikit-learn.org<sup>[X]</sup>

+Finally, we merged all files:
 ```
-data = pd.merge(municipalities, turnouts, on='Municipality', how='inner')
+data = pd.merge(municipalities, turnouts2023, on='Municipality', how='inner')
+data = pd.merge(data, turnouts2019, on='Municipality', how='left')
+data = pd.merge(data, turnoutsNE, on='Municipality', how='left')
 ```
 ### Standardization of values